 When it comes to regrading your yard, there are a lot of factors to consider.
 It would be best if you thought about the time of year, the weather, and your schedule before deciding.
-Some people believe that it’s not worth doing at all, but others believe that there are many benefits to be had.
+Some people believe that a yard grading project is not worth doing at all, but others believe that there are many benefits to be had.
 In this article, we will explore both sides of the argument and help you decide whether or not regrading your yard is right for you and, most of all, when is the best time to regrade your lawn.

 Why should you regrade your yard?

 If your yard is sloped with a high percentage of rocks and dirt, it will be hard for water to seep through.
-This can lead to flooding during a heavy rainstorm which could cause a lot of damage to your home.
+This can lead to flooding during a heavy rainstorm which could cause a lot of damage to your home’s foundation.
+Yard slope is typically the biggest reason you’ll need landscape grading.
 If you have a large amount of greenery in your yard, then it’s best to regrade the area around your garden.
-This will allow water to flow through and keep the landscape healthy.
+Proper drainage will allow water to flow through and keep the landscape healthy.

 If you have a flat yard with no rocks or dirt in sight, then it’s best to keep it that way.
 You shouldn’t regrade the area unless there is some problem.
 Before you hire someone to do so, keep this in mind because they may try to convince you otherwise.

 Of course, you don’t have to do the entire lawn, perhaps yard grading is only required around your homes foundation or in an area where you put down new grass.
 Regardless of where you do landscape grading be sure to follow proper grading techniques.